sopherapps/eli/README.md

 ## Quick Start

+- Set up the app following the instructions for ['How to Run in Developer Mode](#how-to-run-in-developer-mode)

-- Open the [Eli app](https://eli.sopherapps.com) in your web browser of choice
+- Open the [local Eli app](http://localhost:3000) in your web browser of choice

 - Download the [PubSubQ app](https://sopherapps.com/store/pubsub/pubsubq/) for your operating system and architecture (_note that most computers have AMD64 architecture.
 If it does not work, you can always download the ARM version_).